 Books sarah-marie thinks you should read

-I love children's/young-adult literature, and lately my faves have been Daniel Pinkwater, Tamora Pierce, and William Sleator.
+I love children's/young-adult literature, and some of my faves are Daniel Pinkwater, Tamora Pierce, and William Sleator.
 I even co-wrote a children's book (which contains a short proof!) with my friend and colleague Tamara Veenstra, and we're currently attempting to get it published.
 None of that is really the point of this page, though.

 These are books I've (read recently and) thought enough of to insist that more than one other person read them.